-Policy 13-5A: Based on the results of the Town's Stormwater Master Plan, the Town will develop within one to two years of Plan adoption a basin management program to ensure timely maintenance of existing and future stormwater facilities.
+Policy 13-5A: The Town will continue to ensure timely maintenance of existing and future stormwater facilities.

 Policy 13-5B: The Town will conduct annual inspections of stormwater facilities and coordinate with Miami-Dade County and the South Florida Water Management District in reporting annual findings.